Aliens and Immigration

 The Immigration Reform and Control Act of 1986

 (IRCA) bars employers from hiring individuals, including

-illegal aliens, who are not legally entitled to work in the United
+undocumented immigrants, who are not legally entitled to work in the

-States.
-Employers must verify that individuals are eligible to work
+Employers must verify that individuals are eligible to

-by obtaining an Employment Eligibility Verification Form, known as
+work by obtaining an Employment Eligibility Verification Form, known

 time of hiring.
 I-9 forms must be retained for 3 years after the worker

-or referring on the basis of national origin or citizenship status.
+hiring, firing, recruiting, or referring based on national origin

 Summary for [Your State]